 Just as a room with highly patterned walls will call for lighter colored tilework, white walls may call for a darker floor to create visual contrast and interest.
 Small black mosaic tiles would feel overwhelmingly restrictive if installed for both the bathroom walls and floors, but keeping them confined to just the floor only enhances and accentuates the lightness and airiness of the stark white walls and fixtures.

 14Add Light & Space with Glossy Tiles

 Although we don’t recommend installing glossy tiles for bathroom floors, they can be a great addition to the walls for reflecting even more light and creating an air of spaciousness.
 They are also a great option for more modern, futuristic designs.

 Frequently Asked Questions | Bathroom Tile Design & Ideas

 Are you building or renovating a smaller bathroom space?
-You can still incorporate savvy tile and stone designs to make your bathroom appear bigger and brighter.
+You can still incorporate savvy and latest bathroom tile trends and designs to make your bathroom appear bigger and brighter.
 Here are some of the most common questions we receive from our clients about how to use tile flooring and solutions in their small bathrooms.